TakeLab/spacy-udpipe/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+Please make sure to update the tests as appropriate.
 Tests are run automatically for each pull request on the master branch.
-To start the tests locally, just run [`pytest`](https://docs.pytest.org/en/latest/contents.html) in the root source directory.
+To start the tests locally, first, install the package with `pip install -e .`, then run [`pytest`](https://docs.pytest.org/en/latest/contents.html) in the root source directory.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/) © Text Analysis and Knowledge Engineering Lab (TakeLab)